aaronMcMahon/Tacitus/README.md

 10. Using Windows Explorer, navigate to the folder that contains the newly created *knowledgeForm.exe* file created in step 9

-11. Copy and paste all files in the *dependencies* foler of this repository to the folder opened in step 10
+11. Copy and paste all files in the *dependencies* folder of this repository to the folder opened in step 10

 12. Double click *knowledgeFrom.exe* to run the program